meet2410shah/Storemost-Warehouse-Management/README.md

 - The Database Schema is divided into the following five Different parts.
 1. The Admin:
   The Admin Schema consist of the following six properties.
-  a. first_name,
+  a. firstName,
-  b. last_name,
+  b. lastName,
   c. username,
   d. password,
   e. email,
   f. mobile

 2. The Supervisor:
 3. The Farmer: